-LPS activity Imperial Cat 1 FLS or contro actor Cat 2 and 3 contractor foreman 10 10 Ensure one LPO is performed per 10 people/per week 1 11 Report near losses/Losses (Note 4) • - • 12 12 Lead near loss/Loss investigation process for your work group in your area • - • 1 3 13 Lead near loss/Loss investigation process for Cat 2 and 3 work groups who perform work for you • 14 14 Hold/attend monthly LPS meeting - 15 15 Verify and validate (V&V) all action items (LPO, NLI, LI) in your area for your work group 16 16 V&V all action item (LPO, NLI, Loss) in your area from a Cat 2 or 3 company that you are assigned to per month - foreman for Cat 2 and 3 - involved in Factor 5&6 (personal factor) V&V
+LPS activity Imperial Cat 1 FLS or contra actor Cat 2 and 3 contractor 10 10 Insure one LPO is performed per 10 people/per week contact contact foreman foreman foreman 1 11 Report near losses/Losses (Note 4) 12 12 Lead near loss/Loss investigation process for your work group in your area 13 13 Lead near loss/Loss investigation process for Cat 2 and 3 work groups who perform work for you 14 14 Hold/attend monthly LPS meeting 15 15 Verify and validate (V&V) all action items (LPO, NLI, LI) in your area for your work group 16 16 V&V all action item (LPO, NLI, Loss) in your area from a Cat 2 or 3 company that you are assigned to per month - foreman for Cat 2 and 3 involved in Factor 5&6 (personal factor) V&V

-Z
+Notes:

-- Frequency should increase to weekly on T/A - Any time an LPO is performed on any contractor, foreman shall be involved in feedback session - 3.
-Activity may be completed by FLS equivalent e.g., planner, CEC project manager, engineer, etc. - All personnel involved in NLI/LI shall participate in investigation, including both workers and foremen - 5.
-Activities specified in this chart apply to those companies who perform work for you during the specified period
+Frequency should increase to weekly on T/A

+Any time an LPO is performed on any contractor, foreman shall be involved in feedback session

+3. Activity may be completed by FLS equivalent - e.g., planner, CEC project manager, engineer, etc.

+All personnel involved in NLI/LI shall participate in investigation, including both workers and foremen

+5. Activities specified in this chart apply to those companies who perform work for you during the specified period